The temporary orders hearing can be an integral part of the Arizona divorce process. A divorce can take many months to finalize.

 These may vary depending on which type of temporary orders you are requesting.

-It is important to discuss your options with an experienced family law attorney so that the correct paperwork is filed and all procedural rules are followed.
+It is important to discuss your options with an experienced family law lawyer so that the correct paperwork is filed and all procedural rules are followed.

 When both parties don’t agree on all aspects of the dissolution of the marriage, it’s important that you’re prepared for your temporary order hearing.